 - Emergency Grants

 The Foundation, in partnership with the Bega Valley Shire Council, offers funds each year to improve the economic, environmental, social and cultural well being of people in the Bega Valley Shire.
-Of the total monies available, $25,000 is contributed annually by the Bega Valley Shire Council to address the priority needs of the BVSC Social Plan:[http://www.begavalley.nsw.gov.au/cp_themes/default/page.asp?p=DOC-GBM-41-35-06 where you can download the whole document].
+The Bega Valley Shire Council contributes a variable figure to address the priority needs of the Community Strategic Plan:[http://www.begavalley.nsw.gov.au/cp_themes/default/page.asp?p=DOC-IPA-62-55-27 where you can download the whole document].
 Other funds are raised by membership, voluntary donations, and from the Foundation’s own fund raising activities.

 The Foundation’s primary objective is to help locally based groups who are providing and/or creating opportunities and services which may not be readily available in the valley from other sources.
 Preference (but not absolute preference) will be given to locally based organisations that may not be so readily competitive with external funding bodies.
 Applications from indigenous groups are strongly encouraged.